Rohan-Bharatia/Arduino-Piezo-Buzzer-Piano/README.md

 - 20+ Assorted Length Breadboard Wires
 - 1 Computer (To upload the code)

-.ino file can also be done with a .cpp file and an '#include <Arduino.h>'
+.ino file can also be replicated with a .cpp file and an '#include <Arduino.h>'